 Causes of the liquidity trap

-But, because the recession was in progress, companies didn’t want to invest.
-They see that the demand for goods and services is weak.
-If they invest, it will only result in larger excess supply, pushing prices to fall further.
-Therefore, even though borrowing cost is cheaper, they do not want to take risks by investing.
+Lower interest rates usually make capital investments more profitable.
+The company bears a lower cost of funds.
+But because the recession took place, companies didn’t want to invest.
+They saw that the demand for goods and services was weak.
+If they invested, it would only result in a larger excess supply, pushing prices to fall further.
+Therefore, even though borrowing costs were cheaper, they did not want to take risks by investing.

-When demand is fragile, deflation will usually take place.
-Deflation makes real interest rates (the nominal interest rate minus inflation expectations) very high even if the nominal interest rate is zero.
-Say, the deflation rate is -5%, and the nominal interest rate is 0%, so the real interest rate is 5%.
+When demand weakens, deflation usually occurs.
+Deflation raises real interest rates (the nominal interest rate minus inflation expectations) very high, even if the nominal interest rate is zero.
+Say the deflation rate is -5%, and the nominal interest rate is 0%, so the real interest rate is 5%.
 The higher the deflation rate, the greater the real interest rate.

 At a nominal interest rate of 0%, people prefer to hold cash because they can use it at any time.
 On the other hand, saving money will result in nothing.

 Indeed, when there is deflation, the price level in the economy decreases.
-And, in real terms, the money’s purchasing power increases.
-But people will tend to delay the purchase of goods and services.
+In real terms, money’s purchasing power increases.
+However, people tend to delay the purchase of goods and services.

 For example, the household sees that the price of goods will fall in the next month.
 They will most likely delay their current purchases.
 And because deflation still exists in the next month, they also see that prices will continue to fall, and they again decide to postpone purchases, and so on.
 If that continues, household consumption (share of aggregate demand) will tend to stagnate.

-The continuous deflation made real interest rates rise.
-This jeopardizes investment and widens the output gap.
-It can bring the economy into a vicious circle.
+Continuous deflation raised real interest rates, jeopardizing investment and widening the output gap.
+This can turn the economy into a vicious circle.

 If the recession lasts a long time, deflationary pressures will increase.
 Although interest rates are meager, companies are reluctant to increase production or invest in capital goods.